Cybersecurity Practices Every Business Should Follow

 Enforcement of Safe Password Practices

 Your employees probably have heard how strong passwords are critical to online security but may do very little as they find changing passwords to be a pain.
 Many of them aren’t even bothered to password protect the devices from which they access the company’s network; hence, leading an easy way inside your data for the hackers.
-Considering the BYOD trend today, it is extremely crucial that every system and device is password protected.
+Considering the BYOD trend today, every system and device must be password protected.
 The password should contain at least a lowercase letter, an uppercase letter, a number, and a symbol and should be reset every 60 to 90 days.

 Regular Backup of Data